MattInglisWhalen/FastFactor/README.md

 So in general, if we can find two perfect squares which are equivalent mod $n$, then it's fairly likely that we can directly produce a factor of $n$ a la $\gcd(x±d,n)$.
 Seems pretty simple, right?

 Except it's not.
-If we intended to conduct an exhaustive search over all possible xxx, we would need to search the entire range from
+If we intended to conduct an exhaustive search over all possible $x$, we'd need to search the entire range from
-$\sqrt{n}$ $\sqrt{2n}$, which is marginally smaller than full trial division, but also requires an expensive `is_square` operation each iteration to confirm the value of $d$.
+$\sqrt{n}$ to $\sqrt{2n}$, which is marginally smaller than full trial division, but also requires an expensive `is_square` operation each iteration to confirm the value of $d$.
 Unless it is known beforehand that $n$ has factors very near $\sqrt{n}$, trial division is likely to be faster.

 Perhaps we can weaken this relation even more.
 Suppose we chose an $x$, such that for